ElementTech/opsilon/README.md

-  repo        Operate on workflow repositories run         Run an available workflow server      Runs an api server that functions the same as the CLI version     Displays opsilon version
+  repo        Operate on workflow repositories run         Run an available workflow server      Runs an api server that functions the same as the CLI slack       Runs opsilon as a socket-mode slack bot version     Displays opsilon version

 Flags:
-      --config string   config file (default is $HOME/.opsilon.yaml) -h, --help            help for opsilon
+      --config string        config file (default is $HOME/.opsilon.yaml) --consul               Run using a Consul Key/Value store.
+This is for distributed installation.
+      --consul_key string    Consul Config Key.
+Can be set using ENV variable. (default "default") --consul_uri string    Consul URI.
+Can be set using ENV variable. (default "localhost:8500") --database             Run using a MongoDB database.
+  -h, --help                 help for opsilon
+      --kubernetes           Run in Kubernetes instead of Docker.
+You must be connected to a Kubernetes Context --local                Run using a local file as config.
+Not a database.
+True for CLI. (default true) --mongodb_uri string   Mongodb URI.
+Can be set using ENV variable. (default "mongodb://localhost:27017")

 Use "opsilon [command] --help" for more information about a command.
 ```

 # Contribution
-I would always welcome an issue or a PR!
 Every contribution is welcome.
 Below is some information to help you get started.

 ### Development Features
 - [goreleaser](https://goreleaser.com/) with `deb.` and `.rpm` package releasing